Chef Tom crafts a split pea soup with pulled pork that is out of this world good, and is perfect for those long, snowy winter days.

 - Mexican Crema, or sour cream, for garnish (optional)

 Prepare the pork for pulled pork, seasoned with Cattleman’s Grill Steakhouse Seasoning.
-For more in depth information on preparing pulled pork, check out our Pulled Pork Sandwich video.
+For more in-depth information on preparing pulled pork, check out our Pulled Pork Sandwich Recipe.
 After cooking, and before pulling the pork, drain the cooking liquid from the foil and reserve for the soup.
 This can be done a day ahead.

-Preheat your Yoder Smokers YS480 to 425ºF.
-Place a Lodge Logic 7 quart Dutch Oven inside to preheat, as well.
-When the pan is hot, add a little grape seed oil.
+Preheat your Yoder Smokers YS480 Pellet Grill to 425ºF.
+Place a Lodge 7-Quart Dutch Oven inside to preheat, as well.
+When the pan is hot, add a little grapeseed oil.
 Then add the diced onion, carrots and celery (mirepoix).
-Sweat the veggies, stirring occasionally, until the onions are translucent, about 10 minutes.
+Sweat the veggies, occasionally stirring, until the onions are translucent, about 10 minutes.
 Stir in the garlic and thyme.
 Cook one minute longer.
 Then add the split peas, chicken stock and reserved cooking liquid from the pulled pork.
 Close the lid and cook until the peas are tender, about 1 hour and 45 minutes.

 There are several options for garnishing the soup.
 Croutons are a great idea.
 Mexican crema adds extra creaminess and is visually exciting.
 You can also pan fry some leftover pulled pork for a crispy pulled pork topping.